How confident are you when it comes to filing VAT returns?

 This is often where confusion begins for digital businesses; if you’re selling goods in more than one EU member state, it can be tricky to know when the VAT filing is due.
 Some countries require quarterly payments, some monthly, while still others have certain exemption rules that allow an annual filing.

 As an example, Germany requires quarterly returns for sales of EUR 1000 to EUR 7500 per annum, monthly for any higher or, for newly registered companies, a monthly return for the next two years.

 Most countries now expect electronic filing and each have different due dates in place.

 This is where we suggest that you avoid DIY filing unless you feel you are competent in dealing with the different requirements.
-As a digital business, you have the option of using a MOSS (mini one-stop shop) if you sell in EU member states where you are not established.
+As a digital business, you have the option of using a OSS (one-stop shop) if you sell in EU member states where you are not established.

-For those who want service in an English-speaking country - see why you might want to look for a MOSS in Ireland here.
+For those who want service in an English-speaking country - see why you might want to look for a OSS in Ireland here.